Traditional Foods Program

 The goal of the Traditional Foods Program is to promote the use of traditional foods as part of a healthy diet and for overall well-being.

-Traditional foods provide nutritional, health, sociocultural, spiritual, and economic benefits to individuals and communities of the Aleutian and Pribilof islands.
+Traditional foods provide nutritional, health, sociocultural, spiritual, and economic benefits to individuals and communities of the Aleutian and Pribilof Islands Region.
 The harvesting, preservation and preparation of traditional foods have been a vital part of Unangax̂ life from time immemorial.

 In this Section